navapbc/template-application-rails/docs/app-rails/auth.md

 # Authentication & Authorization

-## Claimant & Employer Authentication
+## Applicant & Employer Authentication

 Authentication is the process of verifying the credentials of a user.
 We use AWS Cognito for authentication.